avalon60/ctk_theme_builder/docs/deployment.md

 `python theme_builder_setup.py -i /home/clive/utilities -a /tmp/ctk_theme_builder-2.0.0.zip`

-This will cause a ctk\_theme\_builder directory to be created (if it doesn't already exist), below the utilities folder.
+If one doesn't already exist, this will cause a ctk\_theme\_builder directory to be created, below the utilities folder.
 The ZIP file will be unpacked to the folder and the application will be set up into a runnable state.

   If there is already an installation of ctk\_theme\_builder, below the specified installation location, theme\_builder\_setup.py will attempt an upgrade.